Forward-UIUC-2023S/vedaant-jain-sectioning-info-extraction/README.md

     'Employment': [... ],
     'Publication':  [ ...]}
 ```
-* Takes as input a list of image(numpy array, RGB), representing the pages of a resume, outputs the information in those pages as a dictionary, inputs also include education, employment, and publication model if the user wishes to override the existing models present as members of the ResumeInfoExtractor instance.
+* Takes as input a list of images(numpy array, RGB), representing the pages of a resume, outputs the information in those pages as a dictionary, inputs also include education, employment, and publication model if the user wishes to override the existing models present as members of the ResumeInfoExtractor instance.
 ```python, ResumeInfoExtractor.py
     def Extract_Info(self, images, education_model = None, employment_model = None, publication_model = None):
 ```